 Anyway, both treadmills also fold vertically for storage, which is helpful when floor space is an issue.

-Overall, both treadmills come with the same running surface and very heavy frames; the only real difference here is the F80’s much higher weight limit.
+Overall, both treadmills come with large, heavy-duty frames, but the F80 comes with a larger running surface and a much higher weight capacity.

 When it comes to performance, the motor is what most of us are probably thinking of.